robocode-dev/tank-royale/buildDocs/docs/articles/gui.md

 ![Bot Console](../images/gui/bot-console.png)

-The bot console writes out the standard output (stdout) and standard error (stderr) printed out from the bots standout output streams.
+On the **Console** tab of the bot console writes out the standard output (stdout) and standard error (stderr) printed out from the bots standout output streams.
 Note that the standard output streams from the bot is being redirected by the Bot API when it is being booted from the [Booter].